Information for Consumers - Emergency Solar Management

 Days of low load risk occur generally on weekends, and when the weather is sunny and mild.

-On these days, all households, whether or not they have rooftop solar installed, can help make the most of plentiful solar generation by moving energy usage to around lunchtime.
+On these days, all households, rooftop solar or not, can help make the most of plentiful solar generation by moving energy usage to around lunchtime.
 This could include:

 • running appliances, such as the dishwasher and washing machine